American Airlines Announces Launch of U.S. to South Caicos Direct Flights - Beginning February 2025

 Composting Organic Waste

-At Salterra, discarded foods, plant cuttings, paper, coffee pods, and other materials will be composted and utilized with purpose.
-Our compost will be used to increase the water-holding capacity of sandy soils and improve our landscaping, gardens, and plant nursery.
+At Salterra, discarded food waste, plant cuttings, paper, coffee pods, and other materials will be composted in our industrial-grade system and utilized with purpose.
+Our compost product will be used to increase the water-holding capacity of sandy soils and improve our landscaping, gardens, and plant nursery.

 Aerial of resort with panels on roof